-Students explore the works of dramatists and performers from different times and different places, to understand the way social, historical, political and/or cultural contexts have shaped theatre and impacted audiences.
-They engage with the issues and ethical dilemmas confronting people in other contexts to develop insight and intercultural understanding.
-Through a range of perspectives, they examine the possibilities; through different genres, forms of practice and approaches to technique, they gain understanding of dramatic techniques that may be applied.
+Students explore the works of dramatists and performers from different times and different places, to understand the way social, historical, political and/or cultural contexts have shaped theatre and impacted audiences, including First Nations Australians contexts.
+They engage with the issues and ethical dilemmas confronting people in other contexts, to develop insight and intercultural understanding.
+Through a range of perspectives, they examine the possibilities - through different genres, forms of practice and approaches to technique, they gain understanding of dramatic techniques that may be applied.